 In China, the hibiscus is sometimes referred to as the “China rose.”
 The blossom also has symbolic meaning in Chinese culture.
 These meanings include personal power and fame, as well as wealth.

 As it is in Hawaii, hibiscus meaning includes hospitality in Japan.
-In addition, it is symbolic of a gently nature.
+In addition, it is symbolic of a gentle nature.

-Although the hibiscus has a short-lived life, in South Korea the blossom symbolizes the afterlife and immortality.
+Although the hibiscus is short-lived, in South Korea the blossom symbolizes the afterlife and immortality.

 Hibiscus in India and Hindu Mythology